I have mixed feelings about this place.

 The older I get though and the more petitions I sign in protest of animal abuse, the less inclined I am to go.
 In many cases, it just doesn’t seem humane anymore to keep animals in captivity for our entertainment, especially the larger mammals.

-But with this Kaiyukan being an aquarium, housing mostly fish that aren’t as intelligent nor self-aware as mammals, I didn’t think I’d have any moral reservations about the place.
+But with this Kaiyukan in Osaka being an aquarium, housing mostly fish that aren’t as intelligent nor self-aware as mammals, I didn’t think I’d have any moral reservations about the place.
 Until I saw the dolphins.
 Ugh. 👿 More on that later.

 You start at the top and make your way down through the exhibits in a circular motion.
 At the center of the spiral is the aquarium’s largest tank (pictured below), with many smaller tanks around its perimeter.
 This main tank is 9 meters (30 ft) deep and holds 5,400 cubic meters (190,699 cubic ft) of water.